 Address: 505 N Sycamore St, Rose Hill, NC 28458

-(Last tastings of the day are offered one hour prior to closing)
+(Last tastings of the day are offered two hours prior to closing)

 INSIDER TIP #1: The Muscadine Red Pepper and Onion Relish is delicious!
-Pick up a jar to take home in the Duplin Winery Gift Shop and check out their recipes – my favorite is the muscadine red pepper cheese spread!
+Pick up a jar to take home in the Duplin Winery Gift Shop and check out their recipes – my favorite is the muscadine red pepper dip!

 INSIDER TIP #2: Check out Duplin Winery’s Events & Show Schedule and book a Getaway Package with us.
 We’d love to help you plan your visit!